 So, how are we to possibly untangle the legal ball of yarn?
 Is it even possible to do so?
 Or, is this one of those several categories of biblical puzzles, which will not be solved until Jesus comes again (others being God’s sovereignty and man’s responsibility; predestination and free agency, etc.)?
 Actually, no. God has settled the matter quite clearly.
 However, such clarity will require us to pause and take notice.
 The answer to the question of law and gospel is, indeed, revealed in God’s Word.
 The answer is available for any of us to locate, but it does require a necessary study of the types of law that are revealed in the Bible.
 Or, as St. Paul put it:

 “Is the law then contrary to the promises of God?
-Certainly not!” (
+Certainly not!”
+(Gal.
+3:21, ESV)

 I hear a kind reader’s mild frustration: “But wait – didn’t we just read that this same biblical author, the Apostle Paul, said ‘by works of the law no human being will be justified in His sight?’ ” (Romans 3:20)?
 Yes.
 “And, now, you tell me that Paul says the Gospel and the law are not incompatible?”
 Yes.
 “So, the law is fulfilled?”
 Yes.
 “And the law continues?”
 Yes.
 “You have got to be kidding!
 What is in the world is going on with the law in the Bible?”
 Great question!

 The Lord Jesus, as well as the Apostle Paul, did affirm that the law was fulfilled in the person of Jesus Christ.
 At the same time, the New Testament is a witness to affirming the continuation of the law.
 For St. Paul wrote, “For I delight in the law of God, in my inner being” (Romans 7:22 ESV).
 The issue is easily settled by merely admitting that there is both “continuity” and “discontinuity” in the way the Bible speaks of the law.
 Certain laws are fulfilled.
 Others continue to have a place.
 All of them serve the Gospel of Christ.

 A careful examination of the use of the word “law” demonstrates the answer.
 Certain laws that dealt with Old Testament ceremonial life (“Ceremonial Laws”) were fulfilled in Christ.
 Other laws, relating to the time of Moses, when Israel had no king but God, have been called, “Civil Laws” (or, sometimes, “Theocratic Laws;” because Israel was a theocracy, with God as head of the human government).
 The other category of “law” in the Bible is that critical code of living that is before us in this article: the Ten Commandments.
 Those commandments form a “Moral Law” that continues to this day.